Apache Airflow

 by Apache Software Foundation

-Programmatic authoring, scheduling, and monitoring of data workflows Apache Airflow is an open-source workflow orchestration platform for programmatically authoring, scheduling, and monitoring data pipelines using Python DAGs (Directed Acyclic Graphs).
-Created at Airbnb in 2014 and now an Apache top-level project with 39,000+ GitHub stars, Airflow has over 1,000 community-maintained operators for integrating with AWS, GCP, Snowflake, PostgreSQL, and more.
+Programmatic authoring, scheduling, and monitoring of data workflows Apache Airflow is an open-source platform for authoring, scheduling, and monitoring data pipelines and workflows.
+It was created at Airbnb in 2014 by Maxime Beauchemin, entered the Apache Software Foundation incubator in 2016, and graduated to a top-level Apache project in 2019.

 Performance Scores